 - Conditioning to well paths using universal kriging does not work.
 23 - Warning and error handling when inversion of Y matrix fails.
 The Y matrix is only relevant when using universal kriging when depth error is requested.
 562 - Post processing (erosion and on lapping) may break the conditioning in rare situations.
 592 - The check for large deviations between velocity and posterior velocity must be improved to take into account the travel time uncertainty.
 Otherwise thin intervals are triggered as problematic to often.
 595 - Coordinate MD logs of side tracks in multilateral wells.
 If side-tracks of a multilateral well have its MD log calculated then this MD log should be coordinated with other MD logs from the same multilateral well.
 649 - Add realization index to wellpoints.rxat and output wells when doing simulation.
 896 - Change default values for TVD uncertainty and TVD pick uncertainty to undefined instead of zero.
-900 - Extra points needed for erosion/onlapped surfaces do not have MD assigned.
-This may lead to a crash when moving wells.
-910 - Change internally calculated MD log from meter to customer specified units when different from meters.
-1047 - Well conditioning has inconsistencies with faults and observation close to faults.
-1083
+900 - Well conditioning has inconsistencies with faults and observation close to faults.
+1083 - Linear velocity trends cannot be combined with general trends.
+If an <interval> contains <linvel-trend> and <trend>, then the <trend> is silently discarded and no warnings are issued.
+1117